 Environment: Example

-The gateway is created in the specified VPC and subnets.
-The vpcId property identifies the VPC, while subnetIds lists the subnets where the gateway’s network interfaces will be placed.
-The gateway uses these subnets to route traffic between external resources and services within your VPC.
+The gateway creates elastic network interfaces (ENIs) in the specified subnets.
+The vpcId property associates the gateway with your VPC, while subnetIds determines where the ENIs are placed.
+The gateway uses these ENIs to route traffic between external resources and your VPC-hosted services.

 Configure dual-stack IP addressing

-Resource gateways can support IPv4-only, IPv6-only, or dual-stack addressing depending on the IP requirements of connected resources.
+Resource gateways support IPv4-only, IPv6-only, or dual-stack addressing depending on your connectivity requirements.

 import * as pulumi from "@pulumi/pulumi";